 What Is Measles?

-The telltale symptom of Measles is the reddish-brown rash that appears three to five days after initial symptoms begin.
-Usually, this rash begins at the top of the forehead, and then spreads down the face, neck, and torso.
+The telltale symptom of measles is the reddish-brown rash that appears three to five days after initial symptoms begin.
+This rash begins at the top of the forehead, and then spreads down the face, neck, and torso.
 Before long, the patient’s arms, legs, and feet are affected, and fever can spike as high as 104 degrees.

 Is Measles Contagious?